billdueber/robotlibrarian/_posts/2014-10-02-schemaless-solr-with-dynamicfield-and-copyfield.md

 I find this intruguing, but it's not what I'm after right now.

-The problem I'm in the first stages of addressing is that my `schema.xml` is huge mess -- very little consistency, no naming conventions dictating what's stored/indexed, etc. The way people tend to address this is with strict naming conventions (possibly using [dynamicField](https://cwiki.apache.org/confluence/display/solr/Dynamic+Fields)s) and judicious use of [copyField](https://cwiki.apache.org/confluence/display/solr/Copying+Fields() directives.
+The problem I'm in the first stages of addressing is that my `schema.xml` is huge mess -- very little consistency, no naming conventions dictating what's stored/indexed, etc. It grew "ogranically" (which is what people say when they mean they were lazy and sloppy) and needs a full-on reorganization.

+The way people tend to address this is with strict naming conventions (possibly using [dynamicField](https://cwiki.apache.org/confluence/display/solr/Dynamic+Fields)s) and judicious use of [copyField](https://cwiki.apache.org/confluence/display/solr/Copying+Fields() directives.
+The [Project Hydra](http://projecthydra.org/) folks have [a nice, straightforward system](https://github.com/projecthydra/hydra/wiki/Solr-Schema) for how they set up dynamic fields.

 ## Indexed XOR Stored?

 The more I thought about it, the more I wondered whether it might be useful to have a *strict separation of stored and indexed fields*.
-Indexed fields would be named appropriately, so you know how they've been analyzed.
+Indexed fields would be named with an appropriate suffix, so you know how they've been analyzed.
 And stored fields would have pleasant, human-readable names to make them easy to deal with for consuming applications.

 What I *think* I'd like is a system where: